GEOS270/Syllabus/docs/Course Policy.md

 ---
 layout: default
 title: Course Policies
-# parent: Syllabus
+parent: Course Syllabus
-nav_order: 4
+nav_order: 2
 ---

 # Course Policies
 {: .no_toc }

-My aim for this semester is to provide a flexible and supportive learning environment while respecting the boundaries of myself and your TA.
+My aim for this semester is to provide a flexible and supportive learning environment while respecting the boundaries of myself and your TAs.
 These course policies are intended to establish a framework for navigating the course.

 <details open markdown="block">
   <summary>